Medically reviewed by Drugs.com. Last updated on Apr 28, 2021.

 Usual Adult Dose for Hypertension

-Maintenance dose: 20 mg to 80 mg orally once a day
+Maintenance dose: 40 to 80 mg orally once a day

 Usual Adult Dose for Cardiovascular Risk Reduction

-It is unknown whether doses lower than 80 mg are effective in reducing the risk of cardiovascular morbidity or mortality.
+- It is unknown whether doses lower than 80 mg are effective in reducing the risk of cardiovascular morbidity and mortality.

-When initiating telmisartan for cardiovascular risk reduction, monitoring of blood pressure is recommended, and appropriate adjustment of medications that lower blood pressure may be necessary.
+- When initiating this drug for cardiovascular risk reduction, monitoring of blood pressure is recommended, and if appropriate, adjustment of other medications that lower blood pressure.